-In suitable weather conditions the field may be used at playtimes - this is the decision of SLT.
+In suitable weather conditions the field may be used at playtimes - children must have identified bubble areas.
+This is the decision of SLT.

 In poor weather, duty staff may decide that children should not go outside at break time.
 In these circumstances' teachers remain responsible for the supervision of their own classes.
 They may decide to work through or allow an indoor playtime with suitable, quiet activities provided for children.